parthdacoder/Air-Pollution-Forecasting--LSTM/README.md

 A Jupyter Notebook containing the source code for the entire workflow, from data preparation to model evaluation.

+### LSTM.docx

+A comprehensive document explaining how time-series works in depth, with specific reference to the `series_to_supervised` function created in this project.

 ## Getting Started

 To get started, clone this repository and follow the instructions provided in `Model.ipynb`.
 This notebook will guide you through each step of the process, from data preparation to model evaluation.